wmeints/tasty-beans/README.md

 machine.
 Ensure you meet the system requirements, or the solution will likely not deploy correctly.

+On Linux, you can still use the scripts but you'll have to install Powershell.
+This can be done using [the Powershell installation guide](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-linux?view=powershell-7.2).
+Make sure you prefix the commands in this guide with pwsh to invoke the scripts in Powershell.

 ### Building images

 Please follow these steps to build the docker images for the solution: